A product has been added to the basket

 However, the act of writing should not be forgotten and aside from its charm for certain tasks it still has much more utility than it is often given credit for.
 In many ways, handwriting is still less restrictive than its digital counterpart and has many advantages both functionally and creatively.
 Additionally, there is another important point that handwriting still forms a unique part of our culture and identity that we should not forego so easily.
 It is with this in mind that we decided to look at the place of handwriting in the digital age, with the hope of sparking a discussion about its importance during this time:

-To begin with, it’s worth mentioning that handwriting still forms an integral part of our education system due to the fact that the majority of our examinations are still handwritten.
+Handwriting still forms an integral part of our education system due to the fact that the majority of our examinations are still handwritten.
 Therefore, it still serves as a very functional skill and students who are not able to write legibly and articulately place themselves at a severe disadvantage to those who can.
 This means that despite the incorporation of technology such as iPads into the classroom, focus should still be placed on students’ ability to write without the help of technology.

 The physical act of writing can also have other benefits in particular with creative writing.
 Patrick McClean wrote a wonderful article in which he defended his love of longhand, despite the obvious advantages of technology.
 McClean argued that writing with pen and paper helps to rid you of the distractions of the digital world.
 He said that when typing there can be a tendency to edit as you go along rather than letting your ideas flow.
 This can be counterproductive for the creative process.
 With a blank piece of paper you tend to just write, get your ideas onto paper and leave the editing process until later.